Hebrew beliefs about the afterlife have fluctuated and radically changed over the millennia:

 The Book of Levi in the ‘Testaments of the 12 Patriarchs’ (the T12P), which some scholars believe was written by ancient ‘Jewish-Christians’, has a revelatory vision of a journey to heaven and the afterlife (Emeritus Professor Marinus de Jonge, a Dutch/Belgian professor, is one such pre-eminent scholar on the T12P – I met him once at a riveting lecture he gave at the British Library on the T12P, and had a brief opportunity to speak to him).
 Upon reading Levi’s vision of the afterlife in the T12P, it more or less settled the question for me about what to think about the afterlife (what beliefs to accept, and which to discard).

 I often think to myself, wow, if I‘d never met Dr de Jonge, and never attended that lecture back in the 90‘s, I would never have arrived at my current theological position on the afterlife.
-It was a pivotal event for me – meeting Dr de Jonge, I learned that Jewish-Christians might have written the original layer of the T12P, which led me to reading and studying it, which led me to learning about their beliefs about the afterlife.
+It was a pivotal event for me – meeting Dr de Jonge, I learned that Jewish-Christians might have written the original layer of the T12P, which led me to reading and studying it, which in turn led me to learning about their beliefs about the afterlife.
 I‘m glad that God gave me the opportunity to choose to attend that lecture.

 1. Every human soul has a pre-existence before earthly life (Jer 1:5, and also implied in the mention of ‘holy ones’ at Dt 33:2-3, and how the Covenant at Moab was sworn with every soul, both the living and those yet to be born); and also a post-existence, as an incorporeal soul after earthly death (so ‘the living’ would refer to the soul, not the body, since the body is merely a shell, a casing for the eternally living soul; a soul without a body could not be classified as ‘dead‘).